float3/float3.github.io/content/blog/veganism.md

 ### Sponges

-Sponges also lack a nervous system; nevertheless they show coordinated behaviors such as “sneezing” to clear debris and may possess cell types (neuroids) that hint at evolutionary precursors to neurons.
+Sponges also lack a nervous system; nevertheless they show coordinated behaviors such as "sneezing" to clear debris and may possess cell types (neuroids) that hint at evolutionary precursors to neurons.
 Absence of neurons makes subjective pain very unlikely; most scientists treat sponges as non-sentient for welfare purposes, though their proto-signaling complexity is scientifically interesting

 ### Insects, Gastropods, Arthropods, Bivalve Mollusks, Decapods

-The Jury is still out on these so any call here would be premature.
+The jury is still out on these so any call here would be premature.
 My precautionary stance is that we should wait until we have better studies.

 ## Problems I haven't solved